beadsland/fixTracks/README.md

 design.
 For now, these files are retained under arc/ for reference.

 The current prototype successfully transfers a mock playlist to a Classic iPod.

-Currently efforts are focused on unbinding the Classic iPod as a USB device.
-Unfortunately, detaching alone, while making the iPod inaccessible to the OS, does not signal to the iPod that it is safe to disconnect, so the message "**Do Not Disconnect**" continues to flash on the device screen.
-That said, ubinding requires sudoer's rights, so we'll need a system service to do the heavy lifting.